RedHatEMEA/soe-ng/README.md

 # SOE-NG

 A central Hub for all scripts around our new SOE Initiative.
-We put them on github because we can manage Issues and do Release Planning
+We put them on github because we can manage Issues and do Release Planning.

+The libraries and Jenkins plugins listed below are to support the proposed approach for automating application and JBoss EAP configuration.
+For further details refer to [Configuration Automation](wiki/Configuration-Automation) document.

 Jenkins Plugins
 ---